Ready to take the plunge into genetic genealogy? Read on to discover the fundamentals of DNA testing to get you started.

 Considering a genetic genealogy test?
 Look to these leaders in the DNA testing field:

-Ancestry.com’s huge subscriber base means the AncestryDNA database is growing by leaps and bounds.
+Ancestry.com’s huge subscriber base means the AncestryDNA database is growing by leaps and bounds, with 3 million test-takers and counting.
 After testing, you can link your DNA to your Ancestry.com-hosted family tree, and the service will compare your tree to the Ancestry trees of any genetic relatives to help you find a common ancestor.
 AncestryDNA also offers a Genetic Ethnicity Summary that compares your results to the DNA signatures of populations around the world.

 National Genographic Project